| Title: | Additional Matrix Functionality |

 Threshold below which SVD values are considered zero. |

-The singular value decomposition method simply computes the SVD of x
+The singular value decomposition (SVD) method simply computes the SVD of x

 Creates matrices for vectorized evaluations of 2-D scalar/vector fields over 2-D grids.